Tbrennan6/IcelandicNow/docs/05_Inflection_I/06_weak_verbs.md

 Example 5: Þið teljið-> Þið tölduð\
 Example 6: Þau telja -> Þær töldu

-*Practice: Try inflecting "velja" using the rules you just learned on [Íslenzka.is](https://islenzka.is/aefingar/leita.html)!*
+*Practice: Try inflecting "að velja" and "að skilja' using the rules you just learned on [Íslenzka.is](https://islenzka.is/aefingar/leita.html)!*